About File Storage Security

 Currently, only symmetric Advanced Encryption Standard (AES) keys are supported for file system encryption.

-For more information, see Overview of Vault.
+For more information, see Encrypting a File System and Overview of Vault.

 In-transit Between Instances and Mounted File Systems